webclinic017/edgedb/docs/intro/index.rst

   Libraries <ref_clients_index>`.
 If you're using another language, you can still use Gel!
 You can execute :ref:`queries via HTTP <ref_edgeql_http>`.
 - **Deployment** —
-  To publish an Gel-backed application, you'll need to deploy Gel.
+  To publish a Gel-backed application, you'll need to deploy Gel.
 Refer to :ref:`Guides > Deployment <ref_guide_deployment>` for step-by-step deployment guides for all major cloud hosting platforms, as well as instructions for self-hosting with Docker.